amphibian/pi.name_wrangler.ee2_addon/README.markdown

 Name Wrangler lets you use proper names in the format SURNAME, GIVEN NAME in the back-end (in order to faciliate proper sorting), but still display them in the the format GIVEN NAME SURNAME.
-It also allows you to display first, middle, and last names independently, in both singular and posessive forms, and to do this with both individual names and lists of ampersand- or semicolon-separated names.
+It also allows you to display first, middle, and last names independently, in both singular and posessive forms, and to do this with both individual names and lists of ampersand-separated names.

 ##Parameters:

 - **type**: the type of name(s) to return.
 Either "full", "first", "middle", "first+middle", or "last".
 Defaults to "full".
 - **form**: either "singular" or "posessive".
 Defaults to "singular".
+- **multiple**: if set to "off", Name Wrangler will not look for multiple names (useful for when you want to use ampersands within names).
 - **and**: word or character entity to use  before the last name at the end of a list of names.
 Defaults to "&amp;".

 ##Example use: